azinke/mmwave/README.md

 The MMWCAS-RF-EVM and MMWCAS-DSP-EVM boards from Texas Instruments (TI) are supported with the TI-provided software `mmwave studio`.
-As so, one needs a Windows OS and Matlab runtime engine to try out the millimeter wave radars and their capabilites.
+As so, one needs a Windows OS and Matlab runtime engine to try out the millimeter wave radars and their capabilities.

-This tool is a linux driver for the RF and DSP boards, to enable the recording of data from a linux OS.
-As so, it can be build to run on embedbeded linux devices such as Raspberry Pi or so.
+This tool is a Linux driver for the RF and DSP boards, to enable the recording of data from a Linux OS.
+As so, it can be built to run on embedded Linux devices such as Raspberry Pi or so.

 `mmwave` is based on the `mmwavelink` library and build out of the example source